learn-co-curriculum/js-basics-readme/README.md

 The white space below is your console, a sandbox where you can enter and execute any JavaScript code you want.

 ![Executing JavaScript in Console](https://s3.amazonaws.com/learn-verified/exectuing-js-in-console.png)

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-basics-readme' title='Intro to JavaScript'>Intro to JavaScript</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-basics-readme'>Javascript Basics </a> on Learn.co and start learning to code for free.</p>